jboss-fuse/fuse-karaf/quickstarts/camel/camel-sap/README.md

 What is it?
 -----------

-This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Camel components.
+This quick start shows how to integrate Apache Camel with SAP using the Red Hat Fuse SAP Camel components.

 This quick start provides two camel routes: